linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 **MAKE SURE YOU ADD YOUR SYSTEM SERIAL NUMBER, SYSTEM UUID, MLB AND ROM IN PLATFORMINFO BEFORE BOOTING!**

 You may also need to remove the AirportBrcmFixup.kext, BrcmBluetoothInjector.kext, BrcmFirmwareData.kext and BrcmPatchRAM3.kext if you are not using a Dell WiFi card or any WiFi at all.
 Double/triple check everything to make sure, its a relatively light setup, but better safe than sorry!

+Check the NVRAM values as well:
+Remove `-v` after you're fully done installing macOS, to turn off Verbose.
+You need to remove `brcmfx-country=#a` if you are not using a DW1560/DW1820A, but an [Intel WiFi chip instead](https://github.com/OpenIntelWireless/itlwm).
+Modify `alcid=11` in case your audio chip is different.
+Remove `igfxonln=1` if you have a monitor plugged in all the time (not a dummy dongle, not sure if this flags helps anything really).

 ## Hardware Configuration